Exercise Overview

 Not every exercise uses all 11 industries.
 The facilitator selects which industries are in play based on participant count and expertise.
 A minimum of 5 industries ensures cross-industry richness.

 Facilitator (1–2 people).
-Runs the exercise, reads scenario updates, scores decisions, moderates discussion, and administers the Collective Bonus (Optional) and Facilitator Market Shock mechanics.
+Runs the exercise, reads scenario updates, scores decisions, moderates discussion, runs Peer Ranking, and administers Facilitator Market Shock (R2 only).

 Industry Selection#